-What is a customer satisfaction survey?
+What is a Customer Satisfaction Survey?

 Usually, it is a quick survey consisting of 5 to 6 questions in a multiple choice format.
 Customers could choose one from three or five options to rate every question.

-It is advisable to include a subjective field in the survey.
-This could be used to request customers to share a feedback or suggestion.
-This is the true voice of customer.
 A qualitative analysis of this section can prove to be more informative and insightful in comparison to the quantitative analysis of the remaining survey.
 In a one line explanation, a customer satisfaction survey helps a business capture and understand the voice of the customers.
-The voice could be favorable or unfavorable.
+The voice could be favourable or unfavourable.
 That decides the actions to be implemented to improve the customer experience and satisfaction.

-- Customer emails and calls are the most obvious source for the “voice” – they may express their displeasure or satisfaction while speaking to one of your representatives.
+- Customer emails and calls are the most obvious source for the “voice” – Customers may express their displeasure or satisfaction while speaking to one of your representatives.
 They may send an appreciation on email.
 They may share their grievances on email

 - Meetings with the customer is another great source.
 Be attentive to what the customer says.
 Observe the non-verbal signals